Professional certification in financial services

-Following is a partial list of professional certifications in financial services, with an overview of the educational and continuing requirements for each;

-see Professional certification and :Category:Professional certification in finance for all articles.
+Following is a partial list of professional certifications in financial services, with an overview of the educational and continuing requirements for each; see Professional certification and :Category:Professional certification in finance for all articles.

 As the field of finance has increased in complexity in recent years, the number of available designations has grown, and, correspondingly, some will have more recognition than others.

-Note that in the US, many state securities and insurance regulators do not allow financial professionals to use a designation — in particular a "senior" designation — unless it has been accredited by either the American National Standards Institute or the National Commission for Certifying Agencies.
+In the US, many state securities and insurance regulators do not allow financial professionals to use a designation — in particular a "senior" designation — unless it has been accredited by either the American National Standards Institute or the National Commission for Certifying Agencies.

 Investments

+Certified Futures and Options Analyst

+The Certified Futures and Options Analyst (CFOA) is a professional certification focused specifically on futures and options trading, pricing models, and risk management.
+It requires candidates to pass a single multiple-choice examination covering derivatives theory, strategies and risk control.
+The certification is awarded for life with no ongoing membership or renewal fees.

 Certificate in Investment Performance Measurement

 The Certificate in Investment Performance Measurement (CIPM) is a professional accreditation in the field of investment performance analysis.
 It includes investment performance measurement and attribution.
 It is offered by the CIPM Association, a body associated with the CFA Institute.